Kidney stone disease: Signs and symptoms

 The hallmark of a stone that obstructs the ureter or renal pelvis is excruciating, intermittent pain that radiates from the flank to the groin or to the inner thigh.
 This is due to the transfer of referred pain signals from the lower thoracic splanchnic nerves to the lumbar splanchnic nerves as the stone passes down from the kidney or proximal ureter to the distal ureter.
 This pain, known as renal colic, is often described as one of the strongest pain sensations known.
 Renal colic caused by kidney stones is commonly accompanied by urinary urgency, restlessness, frequent urination, blood in the urine, sweating, nausea, and vomiting.
-It typically comes in waves lasting 20 to 60 minutes caused by peristaltic contractions of the ureter as it attempts to expel the stone.
+It typically comes in waves lasting 20 to 60 minutes, caused by peristaltic contractions of the ureter as it attempts to expel the stone.

 The embryological link between the urinary tract, the genital system, and the gastrointestinal tract is the basis of the radiation of pain to the gonads, as well as the nausea and vomiting that are also common in urolithiasis.
 Postrenal azotemia and hydronephrosis can be observed following the obstruction of urine flow through one or both ureters.

 Pain in the lower-left quadrant can sometimes be confused with diverticulitis because the sigmoid colon overlaps the ureter, and the exact location of the pain may be difficult to isolate due to the proximity of these two structures.

 Risk factors

 Dehydration from low fluid intake is a factor in stone formation.
 Individuals living in warm climates are at higher risk due to increased fluid loss.
 Obesity, immobility, and sedentary lifestyles are other leading risk factors.

 High dietary intake of animal protein, sodium, sugars including honey, refined sugars, fructose and high fructose corn syrup, and excessive consumption of fruit juices may increase the risk of kidney stone formation due to increased uric acid excretion and elevated urinary oxalate levels (whereas tea, coffee, wine and beer may decrease the risk).

 Kidney stones can result from an underlying metabolic condition, such as distal renal tubular acidosis, Dent's disease, hyperparathyroidism, primary hyperoxaluria, or medullary sponge kidney.
 3–20% of people who form kidney stones have medullary sponge kidney.

-Kidney stones are more common in people with Crohn's disease; Crohn's disease is associated with hyperoxaluria and malabsorption of magnesium.
+Kidney stones are more common in people with Crohn's disease; it is associated with hyperoxaluria and malabsorption of magnesium.

 Ureteropelvic junction obstruction (UPJO), a congenital or acquired condition characterized by a narrowing of the junction between the renal pelvis and the ureter, impeding the flow of urine to the bladder, is a contributing factor in the formation of kidney stones.